This page is intended as a quick introduction to the beauty, benefits and styles achievable using our polished concrete flooring services:

 The condition of the concrete is assessed and chemicals applied, as needed, such as powerful densifiers, in order to secure the hardest, most durable of floors.
 Once the desired look is achieved, the work is sealed using advanced sealers.
 The softer the floor the more chemicals are required.

-Matte, satin or gloss available on all finishes.
+Matte, satin or gloss shines are available with all finishes.

 If your concrete is already in place: